-Hardware-in-the-loop based comparative analysis of speed controllers using nonlinear control for two-mass system using induction motor drive fed by voltage source inverter with ideal control performance of stator current
+Hardware-in-the-loop based comparative analysis of speed controllers for a two-mass system using an induction motor drive with ideal stator current performance

 Abstract